BlueBrain/eFEL/README.md

 efel.getFeatureNames()
 ```

-The python function you use to extract features is getFeatureValues(...).
+The python function to extract features is getFeatureValues(...).
 Below is a short example on how to use this function.
 The code and example
 trace are available
 [here](https://github.com/BlueBrain/eFEL/blob/master/examples/basic/basic_example1.py)